Jquintero08/ShareTea-Website/README.md

 Within the /client/myapp directory run `npm start`

-(This project was made for fun and does not represent ShareTea in any way)
+(This project was made for fun and does not represent the ShareTea company in any way)